At a glance

 Other symptoms of acromegaly can include the following:

-Enlarged bones in the feet, skull, face, and jaw with an increased space between the teeth
+- Enlarged bones in the feet, skull, face, and jaw with increased space between the teeth

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Acromegaly may be suspected in a cat who is persistently hyperglycemic despite daily insulin injections, especially if it is accompanied by other symptoms such as weight gain, along with ruling out other conditions which also cause uncontrolled diabetes is important (hyperthyroidism, hyperadrenocorticism).

-Baseline tests such as complete blood count, urinalysis, and biochemical profile.
+- Baseline tests such as biochemical profile, complete blood count, and urinalysis.
 The most common findings are hyperglycemia (high blood glucose), high cholesterol and high phosphorous levels and glucosuria (glucose in the urine).
 If the disease has progressed, other findings may include protein in the urine, sugar in the urine, elevated liver enzymes and azotemia.

-Advanced imaging such as CT or MRI to look for the presence of a pituitary tumour.
+- Advanced imaging such as CT or MRI scans to look for the presence of a pituitary tumour.